Cremation without service

 The attended cremation process typically includes a short ceremony at the crematorium where loved ones can share memories, readings, and music to celebrate their loved one’s life.
 This provides a dedicated time and place to say farewell in a more personal setting before the cremation.

-Our services you have the choice of a 30 or a 60 minute service.
+With us, you have the choice of a 30 or a 60 minute service.
 This could be family-led or led by a professional celebrant, depending on what you'd prefer.

 Following the cremation, families have the option to collect the ashes and decide on the most fitting tribute.
 This could range from scattering the ashes in a meaningful location, keeping them in an urn, or using them in a variety of memorial items.